Bunnings: marketplace guide

 -

-Export strategy - choose a strategy for exporting the product data.
+Export strategy - choose a strategy for exporting product data.
 You can select from the following export strategies:

 -